How to Do Spider Curls Properly

 In a preacher curl, you lay your arms on a pad for support.

+In each of these cases, you have a bit of a mechanical advantage to lift the weight.
+That’s not the case with spider curls.
 When doing spider curls, your arms hang freely below you at an angle where you have a little less leverage.
 You have no support for your upper arms, and your biceps get a good stretch at the bottom.
 This makes it more difficult to pull the weight up.
+There’s another piece to this exercise that makes it harder...

 Normally, people end up recruiting their deltoids to help pull the arm up in front of them.
 Bringing your arms in front of you while doing a bicep curl makes it easier to curl the weight up.

 The bicep does this as well to a small degree, but it's not the same.
 When you see someone's upper arms way in front of their body during a bicep curl, the deltoid is doing a lot of the work.
+The spider curl makes involving your deltoid very difficult.
+So if your arms have less support and your deltoids are not a factor, your biceps have to work harder to move the weight.

+That is, as long as you do them correctly.
 There is always a way to cheat the rep, but you’ll only be cheating yourself out of the benefits of the exercise if you do.
+That's where proper spider curls form comes into play.

-To put it simply, the spider curl is harder than a normal curl, but the difficulty makes it better for muscle growth, in many cases.
-So in other words … if you want to start working toward building arms like Arnold, you better be doing spider curls!
+To put it simply, the spider curl is harder than a normal curl, but the difficulty makes it better for muscle growth in many cases.
+So, in other words, if you want to start working toward building arms like Arnold, you better be doing spider curls!

 What Muscles Do Spider Curls Work?